List of IGPX characters: Team White Snow

-Max is the shy and reserved midfielder for Team White Snow.
-She makes up for her verbal communication in communication through computers.
+Max is the shy and reserved midfielder for Team White Snow, who tends to communicate through computers.
 Max is loyal to her team and would even cheat for them.
-It is revealed towards the end of the series that Max is in fact a child prodigy and master programmer.
-She had been learning C++ and running her own company when she was a child.
-She also hacked into government servers and disappeared when they threatened to arrest her.
-Max, it turns out, orchestrated all of Satomi's troubles as a way for her to understand Takeshi's tactics and find out if she had what it would take to beat him, hinting she might have a crush on him.
-It is also revealed during the last episode, that she is the actual leader of Team White Snow.
+Towards the end of the series, it is revealed that Max is a child prodigy and master programmer, having been learning C++ and running her own company when she was a child.
+She hacked into government servers and disappeared when they threatened to arrest her.
+Max was responsible for orchestrating Satomi's troubles as a way for her to understand Takeshi's tactics and find out if she had what it takes to beat him, hinting she might have a crush on him.
+In the final episode, she is revealed to be the actual leader of Team White Snow.